Child Protection Policy

 - One or more designated Festival Safeguarding Officers (FSO) appointed for each Federation Festival: Mrs Anne Keast Phone: 01726 61444 / 07938823139 ([email protected])

-- Best practice advice in the form of Safe Working Practice and Festival Child Protection leaflets, with support and training for all Festival staff and volunteers.
-Including clear reporting procedures for anyone with a concern about a child.
+- Best practice advice in the form of Safe Working Practice, Festival Child Protection leaflet, and any other guidance produced by the Federation.
+This advice is supported by support and training for all Festival staff and volunteers.
+Guidance includes clear reporting procedures for anyone with a concern about a child.

 - Appropriate recruitment and induction procedures for all new Festival staff and volunteers responsible for providing safe environments for everyone attending/performing at a Federation Festival.

-- All Festival personnel wear an official Festival badge.
-All teachers/parents/guardians/carers are asked to report all incidents of any nature to anyone wearing a badge.
+- All Festival personnel wear a badge to identify their roles..
+All teachers/parents/guardians/carers are asked to report all incidents of any nature to anyone wearing a Festival badge.
 All reported incidents will be handled in accordance with the Safe Working Practice and Festival Child Protection best practice advice.
 In addition we will ensure the availability of a quiet area / room where concerns can be expressed in private.

 - For the duration of a Festival all teachers/parents/